NFSCO/documentation/src/discord/information.md

 * :page_facing_up: <#743912688584753173> GitHub organization activity logs.
 * :night_with_stars: <#481833169906040862> A channel for <@&863878850517270579> and <@&481177555223838730> members.
 Discussion in languages other than English is allowed.
 * :speech_balloon: <#481831073249230858> Talk about anything.
 * :card_index: <#481831313662410752> Post memes.
-No 'repost if', 'bait and switch', or NSFL content.
 * :camera_with_flash: <#481832493499023372> Share any type of media.
 * :city_dusk: <#1122540705169027155> Create threads on topics you would like to discuss.
 Read the channel's post guidelines for more information.

 ### Links
-:information_source: Below are links to all official accounts related to the project.
+Below are links to all accounts related to the project.
-:warning: If an account claiming to be related to the project is not displayed here, it is not legitimate.
+If an account claiming to be related to the project is not displayed here, it is not legitimate.

 * Website - The project's [website](https://nfsco.club).
 * Discord - The project's [Discord server](https://discord.nfsco.club).
 You are here.